Ichneutica panda

 Ichneutica panda is a species of moth in the family Noctuidae.
 It is endemic to New Zealand and only found in central and southern parts of the South Island.
-The species has not been collected in Canterbury since the late 1950s and has not been seen at The Wilderness scientific reserve since 1941.
+The species has not been collected in Canterbury since the late 1950s and has not been seen at the Wilderness Scientific Reserve since 1941.
 This species is similar in appearance to Ichneutica falsidica however I. panda lack or have indistinct black dashes on their edge of their hindwings.
-I. panda inhabit shrubland from alpine zones down to river terraces and adults are on the wing between December to February.
+I. panda inhabit shrubland from alpine zones down to river terraces and adults are on the wing between December and February.
 The life history of this species is unknown as is the host species of the larvae.

 Taxonomy

 This species was first described by Alfred Philpott in 1920 from a male collected by George Hudson at Mount Earnslaw / Pikirakatahi and a female collected by Philpott at Routeburn.
 Philpott named the species Aletia panda.
 The male lectotype specimen is held at Museum of New Zealand Te Papa Tongarewa.
 The argentaria form of this species was first described by George Howes in 1945 using a specimen collected by him at The Wilderness scientific reserve in Southland under the name Aletia argentaria.

 Prior to 2019, the genus level classification of New Zealand endemic moths within the genus Aletia was regarded as unsatisfactory and was due for revision.
 As such this species has previously been known as Aletia (s.l.) panda as well as Aletia (s.l.) argentaria.
 In 2019 Robert Hoare undertook a major review of New Zealand Noctuidae.
 During this review the genus Ichneutica was greatly expanded and the genus Aletia was subsumed into that genus as a synonym.
 As a result of this review, this species is now known as Ichneutica panda.
 During this review Hoare also synonymised Aletia argentaria with I. panda.